netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 This document provides guidelines for using the Multipath Extension for QUIC {{QUIC-MP}} with path aware networks (PAN).
-PANs may provide hundreds of paths between endpoint, including detailed path metadata that facilitates an informed selection.
+PANs may provide hundreds of paths between endpoint, each path including detailed path metadata that facilitates informed path selection.
-This offers opportunities for new or improved algorithms for multipath networking.

-This document discusses mostly algorithms for path selection.
+Using the QUIC Multipath Extension over PAN creates pitfalls as well as opportunities for associated algorithms, such as for path selection, congestion control, and scheduling.
-However, it also comments on congestion control and load distribution (scheduling), as well as general considerations for API design and applications that use multipath QUIC over SCION.
+This document also gives general considerations for API design and applications that use multipath QUIC over SCION.

-**TODO**

-- Section on QUIC-specific advantages?
+This memo looks speciafically at PANs for inter domain routing.

 --- middle

 # Introduction

-Path aware networks (PAN) can provide many detailed metadata about available paths, such as latency, bandwidth, MTU, geographic location, or many other properties.
+Path aware networks (PAN) may provide a large selection of available path, each path with detailed path metadata.
+Path metadata may contain path properties such as latency, bandwidth, MTU, or geographic location, potentially with granularity down to individual links and router interfaces.

-Even when just one path is used, this allows selecting the best path for each use case while providing a suitable backup paths if the first paths fails or becomes unatractive.
+When only one path is used, metadata and path selection capabilities allow identifying the best path for each use case while providing a suitable backup paths if the first paths degrades or others paths become comparatively better.

-In the case of concurrent multipathing, detailed metadata provides information about any links where different paths overlap and about the properties of these links.
-This allows, for example, choosing paths such that they don't share low bandwidth links.
+When data is transferred over multiple paths in parallel, detailed metadata provides information about any links where different paths overlap and about the properties of these links.
+This allows, for example, avoiding bottlenecks by choosing paths such that they don't share links that have low bandwidth capacity.

-This is useful for developing or improving network related algorithms, for example for path selection, or more informed algorithms for congestion control.
+This is useful for developing or improving algorithms, for example for path selection, or more informed algorithms for congestion control.

-This document first identifies and categorizes multipath usage scenarios ({{categories}}), then discusses guidelines for some algorithms such as congestion control algorithms ({{algcon}}), and suggestions for implementations of PAN libraries and QUIC-MP libraries ({{impcon}}).
-Finally, in order to facilitate these algorithms, this documents contains suggestions for API design and general use in applications ({{apicon}}).
+The recommendations in this document are categorized into recommendations for API design ({{apicon}}), library implementations ({{impcon}}) and algorithm design ({{algcon}}).

-As a practical example of a PAN and how path metadata can be made available and path selection and routing can be implemented, we refer to the SCION {{SCION-CP}}, {{SCION-DP}}.
+As a practical example of an inter-domain PAN with multipathing capability, we refer to the SCION ({{SCION-CP}}, {{SCION-DP}}).

 ## SCION

 One example of a PAN is SCION {{SCION-CP}}, {{SCION-DP}}.
-SCION is an interdomain routing protocol that provides path metada on the level of individual router interfaces.
-This provide many opportunities for improving congestion control and other algorithms.
-They also avoid some problems that gave rise to current algorithms.
+SCION is an inter-domain routing protocol that provides path metadata on the level of links and router interfaces.
+This metadata provides many opportunities for improving congestion control and other algorithms.
+It also avoids some problems that gave rise to current algorithms.

 The SCION protocol makes detailed path information available to endpoints.
 Besides the 4-tuple of address/IP at each endpoint, the